-From 1969 to 1971 Welling attended Carnegie-Mellon University in Pittsburgh, Pennsylvania where in his first year he studied with Gandy Brodie, a second generation Abstract Expressionist.
+From 1969 to 1971 Welling attended Carnegie-Mellon University in Pittsburgh, Pennsylvania where, in his first year, he studied with Gandy Brodie, a second generation Abstract Expressionist.
 Brodie introduced Welling to the work of Matisse, Klee and Mark Rothko.
-On a field trip to New York City in October 1969, Brodie brought the class to visit Rothko in his studio on East 69th street.
+On a field trip to New York City in October 1969, Brodie brought the class to Rothko’s studio on East 69th street.
 In February 1970 Welling saw the Merce Cunningham Dance Company perform in Pittsburgh.
-The following year he studied modern dance at the University of Pittsburgh under Jeanne Beaman, and performed in Doris Humphrey’s The Shakers, as well as in a graduate student thesis project.
-The following summer he studied dance with Truda Kaschmann at St. Joseph’s College in West Hartford, and attended performances by Rudi Perez, Paul Taylor and Anna Halprin at American Dance Festival in New London.
+Moved by this experience he began to study modern dance at the University of Pittsburgh under Jeanne Beaman.
+In 1971 he performed in Doris Humphrey’s The Shakers, as well as in a graduate student thesis project.
+The following summer Welling studied dance with Truda Kaschmann at St. Joseph’s College in West Hartford, and attended performances by Rudi Perez, Paul Taylor and Anna Halprin at American Dance Festival in New London.

 In his second year at Carnegie-Mellon, Welling studied with John Stevenson, Connie Fox and Robert Tharsing and began to make Super 8 films and explore minimal and post minimal art.
 In August 1970 Welling created a mobile sculpture, hung in a maple tree, which he documented in Super 8 film.
-In 1971 Welling began a series of gray monochrome paintings, and he also made his first black-and-white photographs, night exposures of Pittsburgh.
+Four months later, Welling began a series of gray monochrome paintings, and he also made his first black-and-white photographs, night exposures of Pittsburgh.

 In 1971 Welling transferred to the recently formed California Institute of the Arts in Valencia, California.
 At Cal Arts, he worked primarily in video and studied with Wolfgang Stoerchle and John Baldessari.
-Important visitors to Cal Arts who encouraged Welling’s work in video include William Wegman, Joan Jonas and Dan Graham.
+Visitors to Baldessari’s class included Hilla Becher, William Wegman, Joan Jonas and Dan Graham.
 Baldessari was an important influence, as well, and from 1973 to 1974 Welling served as his teaching assistant.
 At Cal Arts Welling made two 30 minute video works, “Second Tape” and “Middle Video.”
-Other close friends at Cal Arts included Marcia Resnick, Suzanne Lacy, David Salle and Matt Mullican.
+Close friends at Cal Arts included Marcia Resnick, Suzanne Lacy, David Salle and Matt Mullican.
 Welling’s MFA thesis exhibition in April 1974 consisted of appropriated magazine images as well as his own black and white photographs.
-After graduation, Welling began to write reviews for Artweek, created a series of sculptures using coat hangers, and worked on collages made from magazine images.
-He continued to work in video, and in 1975 “Ashes” was included in the Southland Video Anthology at the Long Beach Museum of Art.
+After graduation, Welling began to write reviews for Artweek, created a series of sculptures using coat hangers, worked on collages made from magazine images and created photograms of his hands.
+He continued to work in video, and in 1975 his “Ashes” was included in the Southland Video Anthology at the Long Beach Museum of Art.
 In 1975 Welling also performed in Joan Jonas’s Organic Honey Vertical Roll at LAICA in Century City.

 After moving to New York City in 1978, Welling began to photograph aluminum foil, drapery velvet scattered with pastry dough, ink-infused gelatin and plastic tiles.
 These abstract images were exhibited in one-person shows at Metro Pictures, New York, in 1981 and 1982.
 “Tile Photographs” were exhibited at Cash/Newhouse, New York, in 1985.
 Welling's work from this period became part of a larger critical evaluation of photography in contemporary art.
 Friends exploring similar photographic issues included artists Vikky Alexander, Richard Baim, Ellen Brooks, Ellen Carey, James Casebere, Sarah, Charlesworth, Barbara Ess, Louise Lawler, Sherrie Levine, Barbara Kruger, Frank Majorie, Tim Maul, Allan McCollum, Richard Prince, Cindy Sherman, and Laurie Simmons.